The debriefing session follows the beergame session.

 Discuss the results

-The next step is to present, for all supply chain groups, the data and figures derived from
+The next step is to present, for all supply chain groups, the data and figures derived from the game play.

 This typically leads to a very interactive and lively discussion.
 This is were the concept of ‘cumulated supply chain cost’ is introduced, e.g. by pointing out that the product at the customer end has to earn all (cumulated) costs of all supply chain parties; this insight serves as a first step in establishing the idea of global thinking and chain-wide optimization, which essentially requires eCollaboration technologies.